The next RMM 72 Hour Mind2Movie Challenge is

 Where and when are they shown?

-Following the completion of judging, the movies are screened at a grand premiere at The Cinema, Goodman St., Rochester, NY.
+Following the completion of judging, the movies are screened at a grand premiere at a local theater in Rochester, NY.
 A guaranteed standing-room-only audience of tired, excited filmmakers, crews and friends are in attendance to cheer on the films.

 Who judges the films?

-We gather a group of judges from a variety of areas … from film and video professionals to educators to elected officials to entertainment professionals.
+We gather a group of judges from a variety of areas – film professionals.